 Visit us in Sykes Student Union, room 220.
 The office sits in the back left corner of the CSI (Center for Student Involvement) on the second floor.

 The Speakout Program, now run by SAGA, is an opportunity for West Chester University's trans and queer students to share their coming out stories with their peers.
-To become a Speakout panelist, fill out the Speakout Volunteer form.
+To become a Speakout panelist, please contact SAGA directly by emailing them SAGA@wcupa.edu.
 An email regarding training for this will be sent out shortly.
 Please emailSAGA@wcupa.edu

 with any additional questions.